cyberrumor/midilint/README.md

 # Usage

 ```
-usage: midilint [-h] [--velocity VELOCITY] [--snap SNAP] [--transpose TRANSPOSE] [--align] [--precision PRECISION] [--identify] SOURCE [DEST]
+usage: midilint [-h] [--velocity INT] [--snap KEY] [--transpose KEY] [--align INT] [--info] SOURCE [DEST]

 The midi linter.

 positional arguments:
   SOURCE           the midi file to lint
   DEST             the name of the output file

 options:
   -h, --help       show this help message and exit
-  --velocity VELOCITY   the velocity to set all notes to
+  --velocity INT   the velocity to set all notes to
-  --snap SNAP           the key to snap notes to.
+  --snap KEY       the key to snap notes to.
 E.g. c_major or e_phrygian.
-  --transpose TRANSPOSE
-                        the key to transpose to.
+  --transpose KEY  the key to transpose to.
 E.g. c_major or e_phrygian.
-  --align               align the start and end of notes to intervals
+  --align INT      align the start and end of notes to intervals.
-  --precision PRECISION
-                        determines the size of the interval to align to.
 1 is quarter note, 2 is eighth, 4 is sixteenth, etc
-  --identify            read information about a file
+  --info           read information about a file
 ```

 # Installation